YuanYuanOwO/Leaf-docs/docs/en/index.md

     This docs site is under heavily constructing!
     For more information, please contact use via our [Discord server](https://discord.gg/gfgAwdSEuM)

-Leaf is a Paper fork, aim to find balance between Performance, Vanilla, and Stability, designed for large network, high capactiy situation.
+Leaf is a Paper fork, aim to find balance between Performance, Vanilla, and Stability, designed for large network, high capacity situation.

-This docs includes guides about configuring Leaf, development and etc.
+This docs includes guides about configuring Leaf, development etc.

 ## 📫 Contact
 - Discord: [`https://discord.com/invite/gfgAwdSEuM`](https://discord.com/invite/gfgAwdSEuM)